ehovers10/dci/_chapters/dispute-in-discourse.md

   {{ "quantifiers|structural quantifier" | formalize: "notitle" }}
 {% enddef%}

 The structural analysis is strict in that it demands inclusion of the entire set determined by the bare plural within the properly partitioned predicate set.
 This is the complete story as far as the semantic component of the interpretive machinery is concerned.
-The partitioning of the predicate class is the source of the perceived looseness of bare plurals ([Resiliance](#resiliance-obs){: #resiliance-show .tooled}), but the mechanism for leveraging that feature belongs to the pragmatic system, to which we now turn.
+The partitioning of the predicate class is the source of the perceived looseness of bare plurals ([resilience](#resilience-obs){: #resilience-show .tooled}), but the mechanism for leveraging that feature belongs to the pragmatic system, to which we now turn.
 As with the story about shifty strict counterfactuals, the real work comes in getting clear about how the context evolves in response to bare plural utterances.
 And it is here that the framework of collaborative update semantics earns its keep.

 ## Pragmatics of plurals and partitions